-The aim of the present study was to find potential targets for immunomodulation in acute liver failure.
-Although ATX has been explored as a target for the treatment of patients with idiopathic pulmonary fibrosis, the heterogenic distribution and expression profiles of LPARs are such, that blocking LPA production globally by inhibiting ATX could lead to severe adverse side effects.
+The aim of the present study was to find potential targets for immunomodulation in ALF.
+Although ATX has been explored as a target for the treatment of individuals with idiopathic pulmonary fibrosis, the heterogenic distribution and expression profiles of LPARs are such that blocking LPA production globally by inhibiting ATX could lead to severe adverse side effects.
 Thus, drug development needs to focus on the discovery of novel, potent LPAR ligands targeting a specific receptor subtype without negating the physiological roles of other subtypes.
-Currently, no drugs targeting LPARs have been approved by the FDA, while several clinical trials are testing LPAR1 antagonists for idiopathic pulmonary fibrosis and systemic sclerosis, and a radioligand that targets the LPAR1 receptor has entered in a phase I clinical trial for positron emission tomography (PET) imaging of idiopathic pulmonary fibrosis.
+Currently, no drugs targeting LPARs have been approved by the FDA, while several clinical trials are testing LPAR1 antagonists for idiopathic pulmonary fibrosis and systemic sclerosis, and a radioligand that targets the LPAR1 receptor has entered a phase I clinical trial for PET imaging of idiopathic pulmonary fibrosis.

 Our research has several limitations.
 Total LPA only was measured by ELISA rather than individually.
-The reason is that LPAs measurement via LCMS techniques is challenging.
-LPAs can be generated ex vivo after sample collection and is affected by several chemical and biological processes, making its accurate measurement in biological fluids at risk of confounding.
+The reason is that LPA measurement via LCMS techniques is challenging.
+LPAs can be generated ex vivo after sample collection and are affected by several chemical and biological processes, making their accurate measurement in biological fluids difficult.
 We are currently optimising a technique to efficiently measure LPAs to overcome this limitation.
 Moreover, we did not measure free and total LPA/LPC, thus the role of albumin binding was not explored in this study.

-We used LPS as an immunogenic stimulant and thus only Toll-like receptor 4 (TLR4) mediated inflammation was explored.
-Other pattern recognition receptors (PRRs) may also be involved and we could therefore have missed some alternative activation pathways.
+We used LPS as an immunogenic stimulant and thus only TLR4-mediated inflammation was explored.
+Other pattern recognition receptors may also be involved, and we could therefore have missed some alternative activation pathways.

-We studied LPAR antagonism in vitro only, thus the multiple effects of LPAR antagonism needs to be elucidated on animal models before applying these findings to ALF patients.
-Currently only LPAR 1-3 antagonists are commercially available so more information could be gathered once it is possible for LPAR 4-6 antagonism to be explored.
+We studied LPAR antagonism in vitro only, thus the multiple effects of LPAR antagonism need to be elucidated on animal models before applying these findings to individuals with ALF.
+Currently only LPAR1-3 antagonists are commercially available so more information could be gathered once it is possible for LPAR4-6 antagonism to be explored.

-Conclusion: In patients with ALF, Iysophosphatidylcholines are reduced and can be used as biomarkers of poor prognosis.
-The LPC-ATX-LPA axis modulates innate immune response in ALF through LPAR 1 and 3.
-LPA reduces the pro-restorative phenotypical markers MerTK and CD163 on monocytes and this can be reversed with LPARs antagonism.
-RNA sequencing unveiled further pathways linking lipid metabolism and immune dysfunction in ALF, distinct from LPARs expression.
+In individuals with ALF, LPCs are reduced and can be used as biomarkers of poor prognosis.
+The LPC-ATX-LPA axis modulates innate immune responses in ALF through LPAR1 and 3.
+LPA reduces the pro-restorative phenotypical markers MerTK and CD163 on monocytes and this can be reversed with LPAR antagonism.
+RNA sequencing unveiled further pathways linking lipid metabolism and immune dysfunction in ALF, distinct from LPAR expression.
 These preliminary findings highlight the importance of LPARs as possible therapeutic targets in ALF.